hungdoan-tech/Practice-On-Generative-Adversarial-Networks/README.md

-# Practice on Generative Adversarial Networks by building some varians
+# Practice on Generative Adversarial Networks by building some variants